 PONY AI Inc. And Uber Announce Strategic Partnership To Advance Autonomous Mobility

-"Our partnership with Pony is another meaningful step towards introducing the benefits of autonomous mobility to the world," said Dara Khosrowshahi, CEO of Uber.
-"As the leading on-demand platform of its kind, spanning mobility, delivery, and freight, Uber is uniquely positioned to help accelerate the commercialization of this exciting technology."
+“Our partnership with Pony.ai is another meaningful step towards introducing the benefits of autonomous mobility to the world,” said Dara Khosrowshahi, CEO of Uber.“As the leading on-demand platform of its kind, spanning mobility, delivery, and freight, Uber is uniquely positioned to help accelerate the commercialization of this exciting technology.”

 About Pony AI Inc.

 Pony AI Inc. is a global leader in achieving large-scale commercialization of autonomous mobility.
-Leveraging its vehicle-agnostic Virtual Driver technology, a full-stack autonomous driving technology that seamlessly integrates Pony's proprietary software, hardware, and services, Pony is developing a commercially viable and sustainable business model that enables the mass production and deployment of vehicles across transportation use cases.
-Founded in 2016, Pony has expanded its presence across China, Europe, East Asia, the Middle East and other regions, ensuring widespread accessibility to its advanced technology.
+Leveraging its vehicle-agnostic Virtual Driver technology, a full-stack autonomous driving technology that seamlessly integrates proprietary software, hardware, and services, Pony.ai is developing a commercially viable and sustainable business model that enables the mass production and deployment of vehicles across transportation use cases.
+Founded in 2016, Pony.ai has expanded its presence across China, Europe, East Asia, the Middle East and other regions, ensuring widespread accessibility to its advanced technology.
+For more information, please visit: .

 About Uber Technologies, Inc.